 In fact, dividing the search process from the product, as if they were two completely distinct phases, may seem unrealistic, since they usually go hand in hand.
 However, this sort of “forcing” can improve our awareness.
 A previous, intensive exploration is a very useful exercise, both manual and cognitive, to discover all the potential of a material, as well as its limits.
 Thus we will be able to make the most of its technical and expressive possibilities, as we can see in some artistic works.

 Following a gradual increase in complexity, our exploration could go on with the encounter between two materials: what possible dialogues between two languages?
-The encounter with “the different” and the search for possible interactions highlight the individual identities and suggest unexpected solutions.
+The encounter with “diversity” and the search for possible interactions highlight the two (or more) specific identities of the materials – as well as the creator’s one – and suggest unexpected solutions.
 Maybe here there is an interesting connection: can the materials represent significant metaphors of our relational patterns?
 There are not simplistic and linear interpretations but subtle correspondences between external and internal world, between materials and interiorities, which constitute the core of art therapy.
-But this would take us too far… We will take it up again.
+You can find more about this in the post “Dialogue with a sheet of paper”.

 For example, the traditional blown glass bottle has a logical form in relation to the material: in fact its shape is nothing but the shape of the drop of molten glass, dilated by the blower.
 This means that it is a logical form, where the thickness is uniform over the entire surface, such as in soap bubbles.
 You can’t make a square bottle with blown glass, because the square shape is unnatural compared to the expansion process of this incandescent magma which is glass.